-What is Ann Arbor UV index today?
+What is the Ann Arbor UV index scale today?

-Consult Ann Arbor UV index today to determine whether the sun exposure is safe or if precautions should be taken.
+Consult the Ann Arbor UV index today to determine whether sun exposure is safe or if precautions should be taken.

-Ann Arbor Current UV Index
+Low Ann Arbor

 Ann Arbor Max UV Index